Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 ![seed hacked result](/pics/seed_hacked_result.svg)

+## Examples

+Below is a list of aspects of a data science project that could be subject to seed hacking:

+- **Data Splitting**: Splitting datasets into training, validation, and testing sets.
+Shuffling data during cross-validation evaluation.
+- **Resampling Techniques**: Bootstrapping or permutation tests.
+Creating synthetic datasets using resampling methods.
+- **Learning Algorithms**: Initializing weights in neural networks.
+Randomly selecting subsets of data for ensemble methods like Random Forest or Bagging.
+Stochastic gradient descent and related stochastic optimization methods.
+- **Hyperparameter Optimization**: Randomized search strategies for hyperparameter tuning.
+Distribution sampling search strategies like Bayesian Optimization.
+- **Data Augmentation**: Random transformations for data augmentation in image or text preprocessing.
+Generating synthetic data for privacy-preserving data sharing or experimentation.
+Simulating data with specific statistical properties.
+- **Feature Engineering**: Randomized feature selection or subset selection algorithms.
+Creating stochastic embeddings, e.g., in t-SNE or UMAP.

+### Worked Examples

+Some worked examples of seed hacking applied to specific aspects of a project:

+* [Cross-Validation Hacking](cross_validation_hacking.md): _Vary the seed for creating cross-validation folds in order to get the best result._
+* [Train/Test Split Hacking](train_test_split_hacking.md): _Vary the seed for creating train/test splits in order to get the best result._
+* [Model Selection Hacking](model_selection_hacking.md): _Vary the seed for the model training algorithm in order to get the best result._
+* [Performance Hacking](performance_hacking.md): _Vary the seed for a bootstrap evaluation of a final chosen model on the test set to present the best performance._

 ## Negative Seed Hacking

 How can we defend the choice of random number seed on a project?